 - Faculty of Health Sciences Research Ethics Committee - Level 2, medium to high risk

-- SJH/AMNCH Joint Research Ethics Committee (contact Ms Claire Hartin firstname.lastname@example.org) - Level 2, medium to high risk
+- SJH/AMNCH Joint Research Ethics Committee (contact Ms Sadhbh O’Neill: ResearchEthics@tuh.ie) - Level 2, medium to high risk

 - National Primary Care Research Committee – approval form this committee is mandatory for researchers who wish to carry out primary care related research in HSE facilities, or involving HSE primary care staff, service users or information pertaining to staff or service users.
 Approval from this committee should be sought for any such research, in addition to approval from a local level 1 or level 2 committee, as appropriate

-- Potential applicants should contact the Chair of the Dental School Ethics Committee (email@example.com) for advice on which committee is appropriate for their study
+- Potential applicants should download the guidelines for correct committee selection before submitting their application.
+The Chair of the Dental School Ethics Committee (email@example.com) can provide advice on which committee is appropriate for the study.

 ALL STUDIES INVOLVING PATIENTS OF THE DUBLIN DENTAL UNIVERSITY HOSPITAL REQUIRE THE APPROVAL OF THE CLINICAL DIRECTOR (Dr Thérèse Garvey firstname.lastname@example.org) PRIOR TO SUBMISSION TO THE ABOVE COMMITTEES.